 I’ve been making these for years, too.

 Not every year, but I have made them several times.
 They are pretty easy and fun to make, but the caramel can be tricky with getting the heat right.

 I wouldn’t enlist a young child to do the cooking piece, however, rolling the chocolate caramel balls into the toppings could be fun for them!

-Here’s the recipe in case you want to try these decadent truffles.
+Here’s the recipe for chocolate caramel truffles in case you want to try these decadent holiday treats.